MALIKROTE/AWS/ec2.md

         instance_type = "t2.micro" *//this is instance type of ec2//*
     }

 **Apart from this we can add security groups if needed specifically.
-Also we can add key pair as well, tags also added to the security groups.**
+Also we can add key pair as well, tags also added to the ec2 using terraform.**